-How far along am I, a question asked frequently by pregnant mothers, refers to the amount of time that has elapsed since the start of a woman's last menstrual period (LMP).
+To calculate 'how far along am I,' the most common method is to count the number of weeks that have elapsed since the first day of a woman's last menstrual period (LMP).

 How Long is Pregnancy?